 What is the standard chart of accounts?

-The standard chart of accounts lists the accounts that record everything a company owns, owes, earns and spends.
+The standard chart of accounts lists the accounts that record everything a company owns, earns, and spends.
 It also lists the accounts that record the company’s net worth, which is the difference between what it owns and what it owes.
 A standard chart of accounts is divided into two sections: the balance sheet section and the income statement section.
 These feed, respectively, into the balance sheet and the income statement, which are the company’s two most important financial statements.

 Is a chart of accounts similar to a balance sheet?

-The chart of accounts isn’t a balance sheet, but it includes all the elements that business managers need to create a company’s balance sheet.
+The chart of accounts isn’t a balance sheet, but it includes all of the elements that business managers need to create a company’s balance sheet.

 What are the five types of accounts?